-Sales by the selling shareholders in this offering will cause the number of shares beneficially owned by existing shareholders to be reduced to approximately [ ]% of the total number of our ordinary shares outstanding after this offering.
-If the underwriters exercise their over-allotment option in full, our current shareholders would own [ ]% and our new investors would own [ ]% of the total number of our ordinary shares outstanding after this offering.
+Sales by the selling shareholders in this offering will cause the number of shares beneficially owned by existing shareholders to be reduced to approximately 74.8% of the total number of our ordinary shares outstanding after this offering.
+If the underwriters exercise their over-allotment option in full, our current shareholders would own 71.0% and our new investors would own 29.0% of the total number of our ordinary shares outstanding.

-The preceding discussion and tables assume no exercise of share options outstanding as of December 25, 2009.
-As of December 25, 2009, there were:
+The preceding discussion and tables assume no exercise of share options outstanding as of March 26, 2010.
+As of March 26, 2010, there were:

-- 913,605 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 1999 Share Option Plan at a weighted average exercise price of \$3.49 per share; and - 17,257 ordinary shares available for future issuance under our 1999 Share Option Plan, and 1,500,000 ordinary shares that will be available for future issuance under our 2010 Performance Incentive Plan.
+- 864,909 ordinary shares issuable upon the exercise of all share options, whether vested or unvested, outstanding under our 1999 Share Option Plan at a weighted average exercise price of \$3.65 per share; - 9,953 ordinary shares available for future issuance under our 1999 Share Option Plan; and - 1,500,000 ordinary shares that will be available for future issuance under our 2010 Performance Incentive Plan, which will be effective upon the completion of this offering.